-I propose a technique for bounding the fertility elasticity, i.e., the magnitude of fertility responses to changes in the cost of children.
-I show that a bound can be derived under mild assumptions for any country and year with minimal information required.
-Overall, the range is consistent with empirical estimates and is more precise than current meta-analyses.
-The bound imposes additional restrictions on parameters in models with endogenous fertility.
-Furthermore, it provides a transparent evaluation of the exogenous fertility assumption that is widely used in structural models studying child-related policies.
+I propose a technique for bounding the magnitude of fertility responses to changes in the cost of children, i.e., fertility elasticity, for any country and year.
+The range is consistent with empirical estimates and is more precise than current meta-analyses.

 Nearly 40% of births in the United States are unintended, and this phenomenon is disproportionately common among Black Americans and women with lower education.
 Given that being born to unprepared parents significantly affects children’s outcomes, could family planning access affect intergenerational persistence of economic status?
 We extend the standard Becker–Tomes model by incorporating an endogenous family planning choice.
 In a policy counterfactual where states reduce family planning costs for the poor, intergenerational mobility improves by 0.3 standard deviations on average.
 We also find that differences in family planning costs account for 20% of the racial gap in upward mobility.